GrandpaBond/pxt-heading/README.md

 ## Magnetometer Calibration
-The microBit magnetometer reads the field strength in three independent directions (X, Y & Z), giving the dimensions of a 3D box with the local magnetic field-vector as its diagonal.
-Some part of this measurement will be due to Earth's magnetic field.
+The microBit magnetometer reads the field strength in three independent directions (X, Y & Z), giving a 3-D vector.
+You could think of the three readings as the dimensions of a 3D box with the local magnetic field-vector as its diagonal.
+Some part of this measurement will be due to Earth's magnetic field, though there may be contributions from other magnetic sources
+(see "Field Distortions "below)

 In our calibration approach, we imagine the situation from the perspective of a buggy spinning on the spot.
-As the buggy turns clockwise, the end of the magnetic field-vector sweeps out an anti-clockwise path we call the Spin-Circle.
+As the buggy turns clockwise, the end of the magnetic field-vector appears to sweep out an anti-clockwise path we call the Spin-Circle.

-Although the magnetometer provides three readings (X,Y & Z), we will only ever be needing to use two of them to get our heading angle; the challenge is to choose the best two for the job!
+Although the magnetometer provides three readings (X,Y & Z), we will only ever be needing to use two of them to fix our heading angle; the challenge is to choose the best two for the job!

 ### Square Mounting